 Crushing hazard - risk of death or serious injury.
-Inadequate lifting equipment could fail and cause death or serious injury.
+Inadequate lifting equipment can fail and could cause death or serious injury.
 Make sure all lifting equipment is rated for the load and in safe operating condition.

-- 6. Install hoist rings in the designated lifting points marked on the backing plate. - 7.
+- 7. Install hoist rings in the designated lifting points marked on the backing plate. - 8.
 Attach an overhead lifting device to the hoist rings and lift the backing plate in stages.
 Use the pry slots between the manifold plate and backing plate to assist in separation.